Assurance of Support

 To become an assurer:

-- We will assess your claim and let you know the outcome.
+- we'll assess your claim and let you know the outcome

 We normally speak to both of you before we do this.